boukx/dk/README.md

 #### What DK DPS spec should I play?

-Every raid wants one Unholy to spread Ebon Plague for % magic damage as the other two specs to bring this debuff must manually cast it on each target.
+Every raid wants one Unholy to spread Ebon Plague for % magic damage and 30% disease damage; the other two specs to bring % magic damage must manually cast it on each target and no other class brings % disease damage for spriest.
 Most raids want Improved Icy Talons from a DK as the shaman equivalent requires them to lose points in a DPS talent; double buff Blood tank or Frost DPS can bring this.
 After those are satisfied for your raid, the rest of the DPS _should_ go whichever spec is better at the time for the goals of the raid.
 Conventionally, this is frost early for single target while Unholy scales better and is always better at AoE that lives long.

 #### Which is better: Frost or Unholy?